 - Which payment terms were negotiated with that supplier?

 - Is the supplier sending an invoice in a foreign currency and is there a tax implication on that payment such as VAT?

-- Do payments get sent directly to the supplier, to a parent organization, or to another address?
+- Do payments get sent directly to the supplier, to a parent organisation, or to another address?

 - Who has access to change supplier related payment information in the event of a change?

-As a result, for most organizations, AP processing inefficiencies like those described translate into extra time and money spent in collecting and processing supplier data to get payments out to the suppliers.
-The results are hard dollar costs on the P&L such as –
+As a result, for most organisations, AP processing inefficiencies like those described translate into extra time and money spent in collecting and processing supplier data to get payments out to the suppliers.
+The results are costs on the P&L such as:

 - Accounts Payable resources tasked with tactical, versus strategic, duties.